porchdotcom/up-to-code/README.md

 Goldcatcher
 ===========

+Goldcatcher keeps your node apps up to date.
+Every time you publish a new library, Goldcatcher will create a beautiful pull request for every node app in your organization that needs a version bump.

 # About

-Goldcatcher creates beautiful pull requests to update libraries for every repo in your organization that is out of date.

 Let's say you work at a company that has lots of node apps and lots of javascript libraries.
 When you make a change to one of those libraries, you would like your node apps to update to the latest version.
 Goldcatcher automates this process by creating a pull request to update the version in package.json.
-The goldcatcher pull request will include links to easily see a diff of the updates, new version, and link to other similar pull requests.
+The Goldcatcher pull request will include links to easily see a diff of the updates, new version, and link to other similar pull requests.
 This gives the app owner a chance to review the updates and keep their project update to code.

+## Example
-A goldcatcher pull request contains lots of useful info:
+A Goldcatcher pull request contains lots of useful info:

 ![pull request example](example.png)